andya17/andya17.github.io/_posts/2023-02-01-february-calendar.md

 ---
 layout: posts
-title:  "February 2023 calendar"
+title:  "Calendar: February 2023"
 date:   2023-02-01
 ---

-{% include figure image_path="/assets/feb23calendar.png" alt="This is a February 2023 calendar." caption="This is a calendar created using the package calendR." %}
+{% include figure image_path="/assets/feb23calendar.png" alt="This is a February 2023 calendar." caption="This is a calendar created using the package calendR.
+The package offers the ability to create monthly and yearly calendars." %}